What is endometriosis?

 • Painful urination or bowel movements: Especially during menstruation, endometriosis can cause painful urination or bowel movements.

-• Infertility: Somewhere between one-third and half of all women with endometriosis experience infertility.
-Endometriosis interferes with fertility when the endometrial tissue in the fallopian tube gets in the way of the sperm and the egg meeting each other.
-Endometriosis may also cause damage to the sperm or the egg less directly.
+• Infertility: Somewhere between one-third and one-half of all women with endometriosis experience infertility.
+One way endometriosis interferes with fertility is when endometrial tissue in the fallopian tube gets in the way of the sperm and the egg meeting each other.
+Endometriosis also causes inflammation that makes conception more difficult and causes scar tissue which can displace structures in the pelvis and make conception more difficult to impossible.

 Causes